Founding chapters

 The platform is not defined as an agenda of events, but as an institutional architecture of programs, partnerships, documentation, measurement and learning.

-Exodus & Resilience documents a founding phase focused on institutional design, fiscal architecture, impact methodology, territorial frameworks and initial partnerships.
+Exodus & Resilience documents a founding phase focused on institutional design, support architecture by chapter, impact methodology, curatorial frameworks and initial partnerships.

-VAEA as host entity for the New York program and Fundación Museo de Arte Acarigua-Araure as implementing entity for the Acarigua program.
+VAEA as institutional partner for New York/Venezuela and Fundación Museo de Arte Acarigua-Araure as regional museum partner for Acarigua.

 Coordinating entity registered in the United States for the strategic direction of the ecosystem.

-Six-stage methodology published as a common framework for the four territorial programs.
+Six-stage methodology published as a common framework for the three founding chapters.

-This page is updated as new partnerships are formalized, nodes enter implementation and funding applications under review are resolved.
-Each new claim is published with its documentary source.
-Program indicators —participants, workshops, training hours, beneficiaries— will be published when each node is activated, with its verification methodology.
+This page is updated as partnerships are formalized, chapters enter implementation and institutional processes are resolved.
+Each new claim should be published with its documentary source.
+Program indicators —participants, workshops, training hours, beneficiaries— will be published only when each chapter is activated, with its verification methodology.

 These figures refer to documented institutional capacities.
 They must not be presented as final results in terms of beneficiaries, attendance, social impact or satisfaction.